decaydev/loot/README.md

 ## A simple/fast loot system.

 Why another loot system?
-Because all of the existing loot systems didn't do what exactly what we wanted.
-Less is more.
+Because all of the existing loot systems didn't do what exactly what we wanted and because the behavior of the plugins was too complicated.

+## Requirement

-We wanted the following attributes to ensure performance:
+We wanted the following attributese:

 - unique loot in crates without intense looping/retrying
+  - arrays where sensible/possible
 - stacked loot
 - fixed scrap amounts
 - random versus probable
   - random number of loot items within range
   - random min/max stacking within range
-    - min/max respected (if min is 12 and max is 12, put 12 pieces of loot in crate)
+    - min/max respected (if min is 5 and max is 5, put 5 damn pieces of loot in the crate)
   - no duplicates
 - we do not attempt to generate any config code
 - we do not account for prefabs (crates), but we provide a generator tool that does.
 - we do not rely on or use Rust/Facepunch DLL's outside of what `oxide` uses
   - less chances of breakage when API's change (and they do)
+- accurate counting and logging
+- We are faster than **BetterLoot** and we do it in less then 150 lines of code versus 600+
+  - to be fair see scroll up - we do not attempt to generate any config code

-## Requirements (assumes linux server)
+## Requirements

 - rust/oxide server
 - generate your `DecayLoot.json` config first and move it to the `oxide/config/` directory in oxide